Dalbir Bindra: Motivation

 Bindra applied research in pharmacology and neurology to human executive functioning.
 He defined motivation as a dynamic interaction between biological, social, internal, and external factors.
 Internal factors included physiological and driving cues, and external factors included environmental stimuli.
 Bindra strongly felt that motivation, as a topic in psychology, could unify diverse psychological subfields that typically held conflicting ideas.
-Bindra was a forerunner in integrating methods and findings from both sides of the nature vs. nurture debate to support his research in motivation.
+Bindra was a forerunner in integrating methods and findings from both sides of the nature versus nurture debate to support his research in motivation.

 His research combined a diverse set of theories and topics, including goal direction, sensory cues, arousal, blood chemistry, and reinforcement.
 This work culminated in the publication of his first book in 1959, Motivation: A Systematic Reinterpretation, which attempted to systematize the contemporary motivation literature within a new framework.
 Based on evidence from human experimental data and animal paradigms, the book explored the underlying explanations for goal-directed motivation in humans.